anurag120799/Spot_The_Scam/README.md

 # Capstone-Project

+## An Evaluation of Strategies Using NLP and Machine Learning To Detect Fraudulent Job Postings

 This project is a part of the ADS-599B course in the Applied Data Science Program at the University of San Diego.

 -- Project Status: [Completed]